1. Help Center

 In-person signing

-When the signing process is initiated from within the Precisely platform, the signees will always receive an automated email notification.
+When the signing process is initiated from within the Precisely platform, signees will always receive an automated email notification.
 When it's their time to sign, they will be able to access and sign the document by clicking the link and following the instructions provided in the email.

 How does it work?

-Then, in your templates, you'll see a toggle called Enable in-person signing
+in your templates, you'll see a toggle called Enable in-person signing

 By turning the toggle on, you will be able to choose between regular e-signing (via email link) and in-person signing for all documents generated from this template.